alexjohnj/geographyas/_posts/coasts/2012-01-01-introduction-to-coasts.md

 ### Terrestrial

-- Rock type on the coast.
-If it's soft rock it will be eroded far more easily than if it's hard rock.
+- Rock type of the coast.
+If the coast is made from soft rock, it will be eroded far more quickly than if it is made of hard rock.
-- Deltas form where rivers meat the sea, which will alter the shape of coasts.
+- Deltas form where rivers meet the sea, which will alter the shape of coasts.
-- Composition of rock layers on coasts will affect the shape of coasts.
+- Composition of rock layers on coasts will affect their shapes.
 - Tectonics in the area will effect coasts.
-Earthquakes can move rock and trigger tsunamis, which can destroy entire coasts.
+Earthquakes can move rock and trigger tsunamis, which can destroy entire coastlines.
-- Mangroves and coral reefs can alter the shape of the shape of coasts as they slow down incoming waves, slowing erosion of coasts.
+- Mangroves and coral reefs can alter the shape of coasts as they slow down incoming waves, decreasing the rate at which a coast is eroded.

 ### Human

-- Ports, docks and transport can be constructed and used on coasts, thus altering the shape of coasts.
-Boats can destroy coral reefs and hence increase the erosion of the coasts.
+- Ports, docks and transport can be constructed and/or used on coasts, thus altering the shape of coasts.
+Boats can destroy coral reefs and hence increase the erosion of the coastline.
 - Coasts can be used for recreation and tourism.
-The increased foot traffic and demand for certain attractions on coasts can alter their shape substantially.
+The increased foot traffic and demand for certain attractions on coastlines can alter their shape substantially.
-- Humans can settle on coasts.
-Often, settlements on coasts will thrive due to their proximity to the sea for trade.
+- Humans can settle on coastlines.
+Often, settlements on coastlines will thrive due to their proximity to the sea for trade and tourism.
-- Global warming is altering the shape of coasts due to the rising sea levels resulting from it.
+- Global warming is altering the shape of coastlines due to the rising sea levels resulting from it.

 ### Atmospheric